SakkarinTin/aqms/README.md

 AQMS is my bechelor's degree final project.

 Due to my absent class activities,
 I develop my final project all by myself with Asst.Prof.Dr.Visit Hirankitti as my project advisor.

 It is a Python web application develop with Django Webframework.

-It is also my first Django project that I learn and code along the way.
+It is also my first Django project that I learn and develop along the way.

-Description:
+# Description

 AQMS Stands for Air Quality Monitoring System.
 In this project, I aim to develop a weather monitoring system based on LoRa